marijnh/Eloquent-JavaScript/11_async.md

 {{index "next method", "yield keyword"}}

-Initially, the function is frozen at its start.
-Every time you call `next` on the iterator, the function runs until it finds a `yield` expression, which pauses it and causes the yielded value to become the next value produced by the iterator, or returns.
+Initially, after `powers` is called, the function is frozen at its start.
+Every time you call `next` on the iterator, the function runs until it hits a `yield` expression, which pauses it and causes the yielded value to become the next value produced by the iterator.
 When the function returns (the one in the example never does), the iterator is done.

 Writing iterators is often much easier when you use generator functions.
 The iterator for a list object (from the exercise in